-10.2 Selection and Nomination of External Examiners

-- 10.2.1 For research awards, External Examiners are appointed for specific candidates.
+- 10.2 Selection and Nomination of External Examiners - 10.2.1 For research awards, External Examiners are appointed for specific candidates.
 External Examiners for research students should not be appointed more than twice in a four-year period.
 Appointments may be made irrespective of External Examiners' duties with regard to taught programmes.
-No distinction should be made, for the purposes of appointing External Examiners, between Master's and doctoral students. - 10.2.2 In no circumstances should the student be involved in any aspect of the selection of the External Examiner. - 10.2.3 If the candidate is a member of staff of the University, two External Examiners are appointed to add an additional layer of independent assurance to the process.
-Where the candidate holds, or within a period of five years prior to the notification of intention to submit has held, a part-time or short-term contract with the University, the Head of School (or Executive Dean of Faculty where the Head of School is the supervisor) will be requested to determine whether or not he/she falls into the category of candidate for whom two External Examiners are required.
+No distinction should be made, for the purposes of appointing External Examiners, between Master's and doctoral students. - 10.2.2 In no circumstances should the student be involved in any aspect of the selection of the External Examiner. - 10.2.3 If the candidate is a current member of staff of the University or was a member of staff of the University within a period of five years prior to the notification of intention to submit, then two External Examiners are appointed to add an additional layer of independent assurance to the process.
+Where the candidate within a period of five years prior to the notification of intention to submit has held, a part-time or shortterm contract with the University, the Head of School (or Executive Dean of Faculty where the Head of School is the supervisor) will be requested to determine whether or not the student falls into the category of candidate for whom two External Examiners are required. - 10.2.4 In no circumstances may a staff member from DCU act as an External Examiner to a linked college, or vice versa, nor may a staff member of a linked college act as an External Examiner in another linked college.
+A staff member from Dundalk Institute of Technology may not be appointed as an external examiner for a DCU registered research student nor vice versa. - 10.2.5 No individual external to the university who has acted as supervisor to a student, or has been involved with the progress of the candidate's research, may act as External Examiner for the student following the submission of the thesis. - 10.2.6 Reciprocal examining arrangements between the University and other colleges/institutions in the same subject area should be avoided, as should disproportionate dependence on any specific School or